Skip Navigation

 2. Integrate Prayer: Begin and end your day with family prayer, such as a morning blessing of protection and bedtime prayers of peace.
 Say grace before meals and pray the Angelus.
 Praying together

-also solidies your family's bond.
+also solidifies your family's bond.

 3. Perform acts of service: Encourage acts of service and kindness.
 Children can take on extra chores, volunteer at church, gather and donate clothes or toys.